kwan0xfff/SamsPy/docs/overview.rst

 Example
 =======

+Note: this version of the overview was written for SamsPy v0.0.1, and does not reflect the re-arrangement of the source files.
+It needs to be modified for version v0.0.2.

 Examples of user input are provided in the *share* subdirectory as YAML files.

   * *propellants.yaml* is a selection of possible propellant combinations.